Subscribe To This Site

 Later, Dr Charles Mc Burney described in details the constellation of signs and symptoms that characterizes appendicitis, as well as map out the spot where maximum pain is felt by patients suffering from this disease – the Mc Burney’s point, which is the junction of the outer third of a line drawn from the navel to the anterior superior iliac crest (tip of the waist bone).

-Appendicitis is so common today, that it is the greatest cause of acute abdominal admissions worldwide.
+Appendicitis remains common today, that it is the greatest cause of acute abdominal admissions worldwide perhaps, after gastroenteritis.

 The classic history is that of a dull to severe right side abdominal pain that may have commenced around the umbilicus and moved over the course of 30 minutes to 24 hours to the right lower abdomen, called right iliac fossa.